JuliaStats/MixedModels.jl/docs/src/optimization.md

 ```@example Main
 BlockDescription(fm2)
 ```

+Another change in v4.0.0 and later is that the last row of blocks is constructed from `m.Xymat` which contains the full-rank model matrix `X` with the response `y` concatenated on the right.

 The operation of installing a new value of the variance parameters, `θ`, and updating `L`
 ```@docs